 Avalanche to play two preseason games against expansion Vegas Golden Knights

+Colorado Avalanche center Tyson Jost heads to the face-off circle as he plays in his first NHL hockey game against the St. Louis Blues in the second period on Friday, March 31, 2017 in Denver.
 The Avalanche will open and close its six-game preseason schedule against the expansion Vegas Golden Knights.
-Colorado also will face the Dallas Stars and Minnesota Wild twice apiece.

 Add your comments below